 “That’s a bit random—Mongolia.”
 A friend said bemusedly, “Why don’t you do your placement in a country more exciting such as Japan, Korea or China is more interesting too?”

-Due to these insensitive responses, my response was to make up this elaborate joke— which consisted of odd countries such as Bolivia, Algeria, Romania, Togo into the mix with Mongolia.
+Due to these reactions from my friends, my response was to make up this elaborate joke— which consisted of odd countries such as Bolivia, Algeria, Romania, Togo into the mix with Mongolia.
 I put them in a random virtue generator and voila; Mongolia happen to one of them, and I’m going out to the country on a whim here.

 In all seriousness, Mongolia has a certain mystique to the rest of the world—as a journalist, curiosity is a prerequisite.
 Although information is abundant nowadays due the globalisation of the internet, nothing beat experiencing what a country at its core.